War crimes in the Russo-Ukrainian war (2022–present): Alleged execution of captured Russian soldiers

 On 6 April 2022 a video allegedly showing Ukrainian troops of the Georgian Legion executing captured Russian soldiers was posted on Telegram.
 The video was verified by The New York Times and by Reuters.
 A wounded Russian soldier was seemingly shot twice by a Ukrainian soldier while lying on the ground.
 Three dead Russian soldiers, including one with a head wound and hands tied behind his back, were shown near the soldier.
 The video appeared to have been filmed on a road north of the village of Dmytrivka, seven miles south of Bucha.
 Ukrainian authorities promised an investigation.

-In 2024, The New York Times published an account by a German volunteer, according to it Russian POW's and surrendering soldiers were killed by members of a foreign volunteer unit called the Chosen Company.
+In 2024, The New York Times published an account by a German volunteer, according to it Russian POWs and surrendering soldiers were killed by members of a foreign volunteer unit called the Chosen Company.

 Disputed surrender of Russian soldiers in Makiivka

 On 12 November 2022, a video appeared on pro-Ukrainian websites showing the bodies of soldiers in Russian uniforms lying on the ground in a farmyard in the Makiivka area.
 On 17 November, more footage emerged, taken from the ground by a person at the scene.
 The video shows the Russian soldiers as they exit a building, surrender, and lay face down on the ground.
 Then another Russian soldier emerges from the same building and opens fire on the Ukrainian soldiers who are surprised.
 An aerial video from the site documents the aftermath, with at least 12 bodies of Russian soldiers, most positioned as they were when they surrendered, bleeding from gunshot wounds to the head.

 The authenticity of the videos was verified by The New York Times.
 Russia and Ukraine accused each other of war crimes, with Russia accusing Ukraine of "mercilessly shooting unarmed Russian P.O.W.s," and Ukraine accusing the Russians of opening fire while surrendering.
 Ukraine's officials said the Prosecutor General's office would investigate the video footage as the incident may qualify as a crime of "perfidy" committed by the Russian troops in feigning surrender.
 On 25 November the UN High Commissioner for Human Rights Volker Türk said "Our Monitoring Mission in Ukraine has conducted a preliminary analysis indicating that these disturbing videos are highly likely to be authentic in what they show" and called on the Ukrainian authorities to investigate the allegations of summary executions of Russian prisoners of war "in a manner that is – and is seen to be – independent, impartial, thorough, transparent, prompt and effective."